biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Change to use BioJava FASTA reader.
 -   Created CommandPromptTester.java to do testing of CommandPrompt.java
 -   Improved Help - Follows unix "man" style.

+### July 22 - Current (Week 13)

+-   Updated the cookbook on using extended XML file and ModifiedAACompoundSet
+-   Split up the CommandPrompt run to be more "unit" style
+-   Had always assumed that cases are ignored, hence had to change many method to consider case difference
+-   Introduced another class CaseFreeAminoAcidCompoundSet to ignore cases
+-   By default, set ignore case.
+If they provide the XML file, then cases will be differentiated
+-   Update the cookbook on Command Prompt

 Skype call notes
 ----------------